Our Grief Companion Scheme for newly bereaved parents

 Grieving for a child can be a lonely path.
 The whole philosophy behind The Compassionate Friends is putting bereaved parents in touch with each other for peer-to-peer support.
-A grief companion can provide one-to-one contact for up to a year for parents who are in their first or second year of bereavement.
-We are able to support those who have lost a baby who has died in the weeks and months following birth, a young child, teenager, young adult or older adult son or daughter of any age.
+A grief companion can provide one-to-one contact for up to a year for parents who are in their first or second year of bereavement and who have lost a child from 3 months old up to an adult child.
 A grief companion will be usually be offered to parents who live in areas of the UK where we are unable to offer peer support through an existing local TCF volunteer contact or support group.

 Your grief companion will be another volunteer bereaved parent who will offer you informal support and friendship.
 He or she will be at least 3 years bereaved.
 Grief companions are not counsellors and nor are they formally trained but they will offer you an opportunity to share your grief and experiences.
 They will 'walk alongside' you and be a listening ear and an understanding friend.
 The contact you have with your grief companion may be by phone, email or online media - whatever suits you both.

 Please note that if you are in the very early days and weeks of your loss, for example, before your child’s funeral has taken place, if you are very distressed or while you are needing immediate and/or very frequent support, it may be too soon to connect you with a grief companion.
 In these very early days, it may be more appropriate to contact our Helpline on 0345 123 2304 or by email at email@example.com for their empathetic support.
 Your call will be answered by trained volunteers who are all bereaved parents.